TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-v2-insight-datasetnamechar.md

 ## We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 Your Data Factory resource <!--$FactoryName-->[FactoryName]<!--/$FactoryName--> has detected run failures that may be caused by an unexpected character in the name of a parameterized dataset.
 An example dataset name is <!--$Dataset-->[Dataset]<!--/$Dataset-->.
 An example correlationId is <!--$correlationId-->[correlationId]<!--/$correlationId-->.
-An example error message is <!--$ErrorMessage-->[ErrorMessage]<!--/$ErrorMessage-->."
+An example error message is <!--$ErrorMessage-->[ErrorMessage]<!--/$ErrorMessage-->.
 <!--/issueDescription-->

 ## **Recommended Steps**

-Rename your datasets with invalid characters to start with an alphabetic character and only contain alphanumeric characters and underscores.
+* Rename your datasets with invalid characters to start with an alphabetic character and only contain alphanumeric characters and underscores